Despre tine: Background and release

-O-Zone was a Moldovan Eurodance group formed in 1999 by Dan Balan.
+O-Zone was a Moldovan group formed in 1999 by Dan Balan.
 The original lineup included Balan and Petru Jelihovschi, both of whom had previously performed in the gothic and doom metal band Inferialis during the 1990s.
-Seeking a more commercially viable sound, the duo released O-Zone's debut studio album Dar, unde ești... later in 1999.
-The album found success in Moldova, however, Jelihovschi subsequently departed the project to pursue a career in television.
-In 2001, Balan cast two new members—Radu Sîrbu and Arsenie Todiraș—and, in 2002, relocated the group to neighboring Romania in search of a larger music market.
-The move was facilitated by the absence of a language barrier, as Romanian is spoken in both countries.
-Moldova had been part of Romania until World War II, and its population remains Romanian to a significant extent, fostering a sense of unity between the two countries.
+Seeking a more commercially viable sound, the duo released O-Zone's debut studio album Dar, unde ești... in 1999.
+The album found success in Moldova, but Jelihovschi subsequently departed the project to pursue a career in television.
+Balan auditioned two new members—Radu Sîrbu and Arsenie Todiraș—and, in 2002, relocated the group to neighboring Romania in search of a larger music market.
+The absence of a language barrier, as Romanian is spoken in both countries, and their sense of unity from their shared history facilitated this move.

-Label Media Services issued "Despre tine" as a single in Romania.
-While the precise release date remains unclear, the track debuted on the Romanian Top 100 chart in December 2002, suggesting that it had received radio airplay by that time.
+The label Media Services issued "Despre tine" as a single in Romania around December 2002.
 It was subsequently included on a same-year reissue of O-Zone's second studio album, Number 1 (2002).
-The Unu' in the Mix version of the song appeared on the Romanian edition of the group's third studio album, DiscO-Zone (2003), while the original version was included on the album's 2004 and 2005 international releases.
+A remix of the song, subtitled "Unu' in the Mix", appeared on the Romanian edition of the group's third studio album, DiscO-Zone (2003), while the original version was included on the album's 2004 and 2005 international releases.

 Following the widespread success of O-Zone's 2003 single "Dragostea din tei", "Despre tine" began receiving international radio airplay as early as July 2004.
-On Latvian radio stations, the track was reportedly broadcast under the title "Mă înec în ochii tăi" (Romanian: "I Am Drowning in Your Eyes")—a phrase derived from its refrain.
+On Latvian radio stations, the track was reportedly broadcast under the title "Mă înec în ochii tăi" (I am drowning in your eyes)—a phrase derived from its refrain.
 The single was re-released in late August 2004 across select European markets, with physical editions issued in countries including France, Germany, Italy, the Netherlands, and Sweden.
 The cover artwork used for most versions was designed by French illustrator Gil Formosa.

 Recording and composition

-"Despre tine" was written, composed and produced by Balan.
-Recording took place at MOF Records studio with the assistance of Bogdan Popoiag, who also handled mixing and mastering.
-According to Popoiag, work on the track spanned three weeks in September 2002.
-He later claimed that he had made substantial contributions to the track's composition that remained uncredited.
+"Despre tine" was written, composed, and produced by Balan.
+Recording took place at the MOF Records studio with the assistance of Bogdan Popoiag, who also handled mixing and mastering.
+Work on the track spanned three weeks in September 2002, according to Popoiag, who later claimed he had made substantial contributions to the track's composition that remained uncredited.

 Musically, "Despre tine" is a dance-pop song performed in Romanian.
-Andrei Vulpescu of Curentul likened it to the group's "Dragostea din tei", and identified the lyric "Nu-mi răspunzi la SMS" (English: "You don't answer my SMS") as a recognizable line from the track.
+Andrei Vulpescu of Curentul likened it to the group's "Dragostea din tei", and identified the lyric "Nu-mi răspunzi la SMS" as a well-known line from the song among the Romanian public.
 Libertateas Petre Dobrescu observed that this lyric coincided with the rising popularity of mobile phones in Romania at the time.